 Once per semester, enrolled teachers from partner schools make shopping appointments through an online portal to pick up free essential school supplies at our Teacher Resource Center.

 Contact Cat@TheEducationPartnership.org with shopping questions.

 Teachers bring the supplies to their classrooms, elevating their learning environment and empowering every student to succeed.

-An independent review board evaluates applications through a blind selection process, and The Education Partnership announces each year’s partner schools in early May.
+After evaluating submitted applications, an independent selection committee makes partner school recommendations, and The Education Partnership announces each year’s partner schools in early May.
 A school’s need, engagement in or enthusiasm for the program, and potential for impact are all considered.
 Though The Education Partnership can’t yet support every eligible school in our region, we’re growing every year!

-Enrolled teachers from partner schools are invited to our Teacher Resource Center once per semester (July-October and November-March).
+Enrolled teachers from partner schools are invited to our Teacher Resource Center once during each of our two sessions (July-October and November-March).
 Each teacher is guaranteed an allotment of core school supplies (notebooks, pens, pencils, filler paper, crayons, etc.), and because of the generous donations we receive from the community, we also offer extra classroom supplies—like toys, clothing, cleaning supplies, furniture, etc.—that vary based on availability.

 Each time a teacher “shops” at our Center, we estimate that they leave with about $1000 worth of free supplies!

 We are seeking donors to pay for a years worth of core supplies.
 By completely covering the cost of a core supply item, donors will ensure teachers have the tools they need for their students.